-Exception: If the involved instructor is the program director, the program director will request that the vice president of academic affairs appoint another graduate program director to hear the concerns and attempt to resolve the grievance.
+Exception: If the involved instructor is the program director, the program director will request that the Dean or Vice President of Academic Affairs appoint another graduate program director to hear the concerns and attempt to resolve the grievance.

-- If an agreement cannot be reached through the program director, the student may initiate the formal grievance procedure - The student will obtain an Academic Grievance form from the Office of Academic and Student Affairs/Office of Academic Affairs - The completed form will be forwarded by the student to the Office of Academic and Student Affairs/Office of Academic Affairs - The University Academic Standards Committee (or their designated representative) will review the grievance only if procedures 1 & 2 have been completed.
-The written summaries initially provided to the program director can be used by the University Academic Standards Committee, and/or the committee may wish to interview both parties individually - o The University Academic Standards Committee will render a final decision
+- If an agreement cannot be reached through the program director, the student may initiate the formal grievance procedure - The student will obtain an Academic Grievance form from the Office of Academic Programs/Affairs - The completed form will be forwarded by the student to the appropriate Office of Academic Programs - FW or Office of Academic Affairs - NM - The University Academic Standards Committee will review the grievance only if procedures 1 and 2 have been completed.
+The written summaries initially provided to the program director can be used by the Committees and/or the committees may wish to interview both parties individually - o The University Academic Standards Committee will render a final decision

-Exception: If the involved instructor is a member of the University Academic Standards Committee, the vice president of academic affairs will appoint a full-time faculty member from the same division to replace the involved instructor while the grievance is being reviewed or discussed, and a decision is being made.
-If the involved instructor is the academic dean, the chair of the University Academic Standards Committee will request that the president of the University appoint a full-time faculty member to replace the vice president of academic affairs while the grievance is being reviewed or discussed, and a decision is being made.
+Exception: If the involved instructor is a member of the University Academic Standards Committee, the Dean or Vice President of Academic Affairs will appoint a full-time faculty member to replace the involved instructor while the grievance is being reviewed or discussed and a decision is being made.
+If the involved instructor is the academic dean, the chair of the University Academic Standards Committee will request that the President of the University appoint a full-time faculty member to replace the Vice President of Academic Affairs while the grievance is being reviewed or discussed, and a decision is being made.